The Captain & the Kid

-The Captain & the Kid is the twenty-eighth studio album by English musician Elton John, released in 2006.
+The Captain & the Kid is the twenty-eighth studio album by British musician Elton John, released in 2006.
 It is his second autobiographical album with lyricist Bernie Taupin, picking up where Captain Fantastic and the Brown Dirt Cowboy (1975) left off.
 The Captain & the Kid chronicles the events in their lives over the intervening three decades.

-The Captain & the Kid reached No. 6 in the UK, a considerable improvement over the performance of John's preceding Peachtree Road in 2004, which peaked at No. 21.
-Captain reached No. 18 in the US, before quickly falling off the charts.
+The Captain & the Kid reached No. 6 on the UK Albums Chart, a considerable improvement over the performance of John's preceding Peachtree Road in 2004, which peaked at No. 21.
+Captain reached No. 18 on the US Billboard 200, before quickly falling off the charts.
 At concerts in early 2007, John made clear his dissatisfaction with Interscope Records' promotion of the album, having threatened to terminate his contract with the label and because of that, John did not release a solo album until 2013's The Diving Board.

 Background

+According to Bernie Taupin, Elton John's manager at the time, Merck Mercuriadis, suggested in 2005 that John and Taupin write a follow-up to Captain Fantastic and The Brown Dirt Cowboy.

-Interscope Records announced that there would be no physical single released from this album as the emphasis is on presenting the album as a body of work, making the album his third after Tumbleweed Connection and Leather Jackets to not have any Top 40 singles in the UK (as John, during that time, still hit the Top 40 in the US Adult Contemporary chart).
+Interscope Records announced that there would be no physical single released from this album as the emphasis was on presenting the album as a body of work, making the album his third after Tumbleweed Connection and Leather Jackets to lack any Top 40 singles on the UK singles chart (as John, during that time, still hit the Top 40 in the US Adult Contemporary chart).

 However, a radio single would be released in "The Bridge".
 The album's booklet has photos of John and Taupin all throughout their career, and in the lyrics section, two songs are included, "Across the River Thames" and "12", which do not appear on the album.
 "Across the River Thames" was available as a free download to anyone who played the CD on a computer.
 The song "And the House Fell Down" is based (metaphorically) on the story The Three Little Pigs.
 This is the first album recorded by John and Taupin to show them together on the front cover.

 It was also the last studio album to feature Guy Babylon on keyboards; he died in 2009.
 This was also Bob Birch's last appearance on any of John's solo studio albums before his own death in August 2012 (Birch last appeared on the Gnomeo and Juliet soundtrack).